GoodCartel/Land/README.md

 Because of its popularity, Solidity has good documentation and plenty of helpful articles around to help when stuck.
 Even [OpenAI](https://chat.openai.com/) understands and can help you with Solidity!

 Therefore, we feel that Solidity is the natural choice for an introductory language.

-#### What is Solidity

-Solidity is the original programming language for developing smart contracts for the Ethereum ecosystem.
-It has been inspired by JavaScript, so its syntax should look somewhat familiar.

-Solidity is a high-level language and has lots of features familiar from other high-level languages.
-But since it is also a language for writing blockchain smart contracts, it has some unique extra features.

-Before a Solidity contract can be used in a real blockchain environment, it needs to be compiled into a bytecode version.

 #### Solidity development